Yash0330/Face-Recognition/README.md

 # Face-Recognition
-It is a Face Recognition using pretrained network
+It is a Face Recognition using pretrained network.
+Run Face Recognition for the Happy House - v3.ipynb